ArneCL/BlogPosts/css-vuejs-javascript-xmlhttprequests-loading-spinner.md

-title: A loading spinner for XMLHTTPRequest
+title: Javascript: A loading spinner for XMLHTTPRequest
-tags: css,javascript,vuejs
+tags: css,javascript
+date: May 31, 2017

 Take this CSS which will show a loading spinner similar to iPhone's.
 It takes up the entire background, and has 0.5 transparency.